aqlaboratory/genie/README.md

 ## Installation

 Clone this repository and go into the root directory.
-Set up the package by running `python setup.py install`.
+Set up the package by running `pip install -e .`.
 This would automatically install dependencies needed for the code, including logging packages like tensorboard and wandb.

 ### Data Download
 We provide scripts that we use for downloading and cleaning SCOPe dataset.
 To download, run